AdobeDocs/experience-manager-screens.en/help/user-guide/configuring-adobe-analytics-aem-screens.md

 ## Sequencing in Adobe Analytics with AEM Screens {#sequencing-in-adobe-analytics-with-aem-screens}

-The ***sequencing process*** starts with data storage service that activates Adobe Analytics service.
+The ***sequencing process*** starts with a data storage service that activates the Adobe Analytics service.
 Channel content sends Adobe Analytics events with payroll, that is, data test capture to Windows I/O and stay events are triggered.
-The events are saved to index DB and is further put into object store.
-Based on the schedule the administrator sets, it cuts the data from object store, and further transfers it in chunk store.
-It tries to send maximum amount of data when connected.
+The events are saved to the index DB and is further put into object store.
+Based on the schedule the administrator sets, it cuts the data from the object store, and further transfers it in chunk store.
+It tries to send the maximum amount of data when connected.

 ### Sequencing Diagram {#sequencing-diagram}